claudioperez/sica/README.md

 pip install -e ".[dev]"
 ```

-## Quickstart: run the Gradio demo
+## Quickstart: run the demo

-The repo includes a Gradio UI and you can have a quick local deployment for testing:
+The repo includes a default UI and you can have a quick local deployment for research or testing:

 ```bash
 python src/sica_bridge/gui/webserver.py
 ```

-Then open the local Gradio URL and upload one or more photos for each component category.
-Please don't forget to set up the OpenAI API key for the testing.
+Then open the local server URL and upload one or more photos for each component category.
+Please don't forget to set up the OpenAI or other LLM API key for the testing.
+If you are planning to use your own computer vision models, please set up the GPU server for testing.
+Go to [Adding a new LLM provider](README_new_llm_section.md) for further information.

 ## How it works (pipeline)